ps2homebrew/hdl-dump/README.md

 `MBR.KELF` size should be maximum 883200 bytes and have valid header.

-There is no easy way to make `MBR.KELF`s from a common elf.

 _**Note**: In a previous version this command tried to install one `__mbr` partition, but this command didn't work correctly and was replaced with MBR injection._